-The only sweetener I use to replace sugar is stevia.
-I used one cup of milk and 2 tablespoons stevia, a teaspoon vanilla and a pinch of salt.
+The only sweetener I use to replace sugar is Swerve.
+I used one cup of milk and 2 tablespoons Swerve, a teaspoon vanilla and a pinch of salt.
 Taste the milk.
 See if it’s sweet enough for you.
 It will lose some of what you taste, once you put your snow in the mix.
 You may want it sweeter.
 You can use liquid stevia (just a few drops).

 Variations on Snow Cream